Chat with us on WhatsApp

 How do you apply topical finasteride?

-Typically, applying up to 1 ml of the solution onto the scalp in balding areas in the morning and at night is recommended.
+Typically, it is recommended to apply up to 1 ml of the solution onto balding areas in the morning and at night.

 If this is the right treatment for you and a topical finasteride prescription is warranted, Dr Bonaros will advise you on how to apply topical finasteride for your specific treatment areas, including the frequency and method of use.